barryclark/jekyll-now/_posts/2016-12-01-microservices-day.md

 When I think back on where we were five years ago.
 It’s great to see that the technical development and Dev Community culture have come far enough along to even start thinking about developing using microservices patterns.
 And in fact, Haufe Group is actively targeting several systems as good candidates to begin the process of breaking down our monolithic code into service domains.

-This is definitely going to be a longer process and we may never even reach a full microservices based architecture for some of these systems, but adopting a microservices view will definitely make further development easier and will be an interesting challenge
+This is definitely going to be a longer process and we may never even reach a full microservices based architecture for some of these systems, but adopting a microservices view will definitely make further development easier and will be an interesting challenge.

 ### Part of the Freiburg dev community